MiniMax-AI/MiniMax-M2/docs/tool_calling_guide.md

 ### Internal Processing Format

-When processing within the MiniMax-M2 model, function definitions are converted to a special format and concatenated to the input text.
+When processing within the MiniMax-M2 model, tool definitions are converted to a special format and concatenated to the input text.
 Here is a complete example:

 ```
 ]~!b[]~b]system